Emma-Elcombe/MECSH/README.md

  5. ASM survey      - source: Survey Gizmo

-# Folder Sturcture
+## Folder Structure

 This project runs in "C:/Users/Tresi-Emma/Documents/R for MECSH/MECSH"

-Inside folder 'R for MECSH' are the following folders MECSH     - contains code
+Inside folder 'R for MECSH' are the following folders +MECSH     - contains code
-  Reference - contains reference input files, eg 'sites' Load      - contains files to be loaded into R Archive   - contains files whch have been used are now held for backup only Log       - Contains log file/s
+  +Reference - contains reference input files, eg 'sites' +Load      - contains files to be loaded into R +Archive   - contains files whch have been used are now held for backup only +Log       - Contains log file/s